FackJox/foxlabs-creative/spec.md

 5. **Follow the established styling patterns** (Tailwind CSS, CSS modules, etc.)
 6. **Support the custom cursor** functionality where appropriate
 7. **Use the brutalist design aesthetic** consistent with the portfolio theme
+8. **Implement proper loading and error states** when fetching data

 </FINAL_ANSWER>